PawelDziwura/PostgreSQL-PostGIS/README.md

 # PostgreSQL-PostGIS
-It's an project whitch I created to learnt how to use PostgresSQL data base with PostGIS extention in C# projects.
+It's an project which I created to learn how to use PostgreSQL database with PostGIS extension in C# projects.